romainducrocq/wheelcc/README.md

 ### Dependencies

 wheelcc is mostly self-contained and aims to be as less bloated as possible.
 It depends just on the C and C++ standard libraries and header-only dependencies ([boost::regex](https://github.com/boostorg/regex),  [tinydir](https://github.com/cxong/tinydir)).
-The build/runtime only requires to install `gcc/g++` and `cmake`, which makes the compiler easy to build and use on any x86-64 GNU/Linux platform.
+The build/runtime only requires bash, gcc/g++ and cmake, which makes the compiler easy to build and use on any x86-64 GNU/Linux platform.

 ### Coding Style

 wheelcc is implemented entirely with a restricted subset of C++17.
 The code follows a C-style procedural design where state context data is grouped into structures, and modified by local functions in a single corresponding translation unit.
 Each translation unit mainly represents a separate compilation stage.
 Thus, it can be thought of as mostly C plus some C\++ sugar for:
-- single inheritance polymorphism to emulate algebraic datatype pattern matching.
+- smart pointers with reference counting to manage the lifetime of AST datatypes.
-- smart pointers with reference counting for managing the lifetime of AST datatypes.
+- single inheritance and polymorphism to emulate pattern matching over algebraic datatype.
 - standard containers, collections, string manipulation and move semantics.

 Very few other C++ features are used, and only when doing so provides a real advantage.
 This is to make the code cleaner without adding too much complexity.

 ### Limitations

 wheelcc supports a large subset of the C17 language, but many features of the language are not implemented.
 These include but are not limited to: increment and decrement operators, switch statements, union and enum data structures, variable-length arrays, const types, typedefs, function pointers, non-ascii characters, and float, short, auto, volatile, inline, register and restrict keywords.
 Any of these may or may not be implemented in the future.
-As such, wheelcc can not compile the C standard library and should by no means be used as a production C compiler.
+As such, wheelcc can not compile the C standard library and is not intended to be used as a production C compiler.

 ## C Language Reference